UlrichBerntien/UBackup/README.md

 The configuration file is created and changed with a simple text editor (e.g. vi).

 Source volume(s) and destination volume(s) are configured.
-All volumes are identified by their UUID.
+Most volumes are identified by their UUID.
 All subvolumes on the volumes are identified by name.

 You can specify multiple source subvolumes.